 Walk up the hillside around Anding town, where the Guomindang and CCP fought battles in the valley, and we can still see the CCP sniper nests.

 Overnight in a rural guesthouse where we might have the chance to chat with local Red Army veterans of the civil war.

 Look around the local countryside and see if any of the locals invite us in for tea!

 Visit the birthplace and cemetery of revolutionary martyr Xie Zichang.
 His old cave house is still built into the hillside, even though Chiang Kaishek tried to destroy it.

 Drive back to the county town for lunch.
 Free afternoon to wander around the town square or grab a coffee, and buy provisions for the train.
 We’ll have an evening meal and goodbye drinks!

-End of tour.
-YPT can arrange transportation, accommodation and tours to your next destination in China
+Arrive into Beijing where the tour concludes.
+YPT can arrange transportation, accommodation and tours to your next destination in China.

 • Chinese visa (YPT provide full supporting documents)

 • Travel insurance

 • Transportation to the beginning and from the end of the tour